Running Start

 How does FERPA affect Running Start students?

-• The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their educational records.
+• The Family Educational Rights and Privacy Act (FERPA) gives students certain rights with respect to their educational records.
 These rights include:

 • Review and inspect their educational records